Wilde Lake, Columbia, Maryland

-Wilde Lake /waɪld leɪk/ is a human-made drainage reservoir dug in 1966 and the name of the surrounding "village" of neighborhoods located in Columbia, Maryland, just north and west of Columbia Town Center.
-The village was the first part of Columbia's "New Town" to be built in the late 1960s, James W. Rouse and Frazar B. Wilde formally opened the neighborhood on June 21, 1967.
-The lake and village are named for Frazar B. Wilde, a past chairman of the board of Connecticut General Life Insurance Company and former employer of James Rouse.
-In 1963, the company agreed to fund the secret land purchases and, in return, acquired an equity participation.
-This arrangement was subsequently formalized by the creation of The Howard Research and Development Corporation, the joint venture established to develop Columbia.
+Wilde Lake (IPA: /waɪld leɪk/) is a village in the planned community of Columbia, Maryland, located north and west of Columbia Town Center.
+Established in 1967, the village includes the neighborhoods of Bryant Woods, Faulkner Ridge, and Running Brook, which were developed around the historic Oakland Manor.
+The village contains a 22 acre human-made reservoir, also called Wilde Lake, which was built in 1966 and collects stormwater runoff from a 1140 acre catchment.

+The village center contains retail and community facilities and has undergone redevelopment since 2013, including new residential and commercial construction.
+Wilde Lake High School, the first high school in Columbia, opened in 1971, and Wilde Lake Middle School became the first net zero emissions school in Maryland in 2017.

 Wilde Lake

 Wilde Lake collects storm water runoff from 1140 acres, with a maximum capacity of 48,200,000 USgal.
 Rouse executive Mort Hoppenfeld designed the 27 foot tall, 200 foot wide dam across the Patuxent River branch which flooded the fields between the historic stone buildings of Oakland Manor and the pre-colonial Old Oakland manor.
 The dam project was budgeted at $500,000 for construction, but came in at $900,000 by the time of construction.
 A rapid change in design by engineer George Levine reduced the cost to $250,000 In 1969, Spiro Agnew proclaimed the arrival of the first Columbia-based scientific firm, Hittman Associates, who relocated for favorable lease rates from Howard Research and Development.
 Hittman in turn was contracted by the EPA, recommending Wilde Lake reuse storm water runoff from the reservoir for Columbia resident's drinking water to save on development costs.